lgg/vk-to-telegram-bot/README.md

 ## Info

-* Bot manager for auto-reposting posts from VK user/group/public to Telegram channel
+* Bot-manager for auto-reposting posts from VK user/group/public to Telegram channel

 ### Links